molofgarb/nyc-subway-tracker/to-do.md

 ## Completed
+- make sure that environment is detected correctly in makefile
+- fix const structs with useless functions
 - fix multiple options for subway output
 - have station output say when it was checked in output operator
 - format time more nicely